Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: So, how did you get to $25?

 Jason: I think that's temporary.
 I mean, it just seemed like a good launching point.
 So, just last week, I implemented on a template basis, pricing on a template basis.
 So most of them are 25 bucks.
 Like, I have this little card one, which is literally just a card of links, like Linktree basically, but better.
 And it's five bucks, so like five bucks, you can sign up for Leeflets and launch a card for your Instagram profile with links to all your other platforms that you're on.
-And, you know, I'm gonna be doing a fundraising template that'd probably be like 75 bucks, and then I'm gonna do...somebody's actually commissioning me to do like a courses template, where you can watch your course, like a video course.
-And, you know, I'm not sure how much that's gonna be because that's gonna be a little bit more involved.
+And I'm gonna be doing a fundraising template that'd probably be like 75 bucks, and then I'm gonna do...somebody's actually commissioning me to do like a courses template, where you can watch your course, like a video course.
+And I'm not sure how much that's gonna be because that's gonna be a little bit more involved.

 Rob: Okay.
 So, now, pretty much your most current project, if I stand corrected, is RIVYT.
 You teamed up with Christopher John, the Molitor, and you guys have created this hosted platform where you can just pump in a YouTube URL and other platforms now as well, and you can actually create a beautiful-looking, yeah, I wanna say portfolio site, but just a beautiful-looking home for your videos.